Stickydicee/portfolio/proxmox/proxmox-install/installation.md

 ## Accessing the Web Interface

-You can now access the server via URL in the browser: https://`your-ip`:8006
+You can now access the server via URL in the browser `https://<IP>:8006`

 ⚠️ Your browser might show a **"Potential Security Risk"** warning: